 Everyday we hear mental illness terms being used in inappropriate and derogatory ways.
 Terms like schizo, manic, ADHD and of course, bipolar.
 I find it scary that these terms are used with zero sensitivity or regard for those of us living with a mental illness.
 I thought we had come farther than this.

-Although the following is written from the perspective of a self-employed freelance musician, I believe the issues addressed below provide useful insight for people who work in all fields.
-I was recently reminded of the differences between working hard and overworking through a terrific video created by fellow cellist and freelancer, Emily Davidson.
+Although the following is written from the perspective of a self-employed freelance musician, I believe the issues addressed below provide useful insight for people who work in other fields, too.
+A few years back I was reminded of the differences between working hard and overworking through a terrific video created by fellow cellist and freelancer, […]

 Tomorrow I stuff my suitcase, cello, and myself into a six person carpool and drive for nine hours to Atlantic City, New Jersey, to perform with ELO tribute band Strange Magic.
 Before my diagnosis in 2013, I could travel like a rock star.
 For example, I spent two years taking a weekly red-eye bus to […]